paralus/website/blog/2023-06-14-paralus-at-platformcon-2023/index.md

 - **Complexity**: Kubernetes has a complex access control model, involving multiple components and concepts like Roles, RoleBindings, ServiceAccounts, and ClusterRoles.
 Understanding and managing these components can be challenging, especially for beginners or organizations without prior experience with Kubernetes.

 - **Role-Based Access Control (RBAC) Configuration**: Configuring RBAC policies accurately and efficiently is crucial for secure access management.
-Designing and implementing RBAC rules that align with an organization's security requirements can be complex, particularly when dealing with a large number of users, teams, and applications.
+Designing and implementing RBAC rules that align with an organization's security requirements can be complex, particularly when dealing with a large number of clusters, users, teams, and applications.

 - **Dynamic Environments**: Kubernetes environments are often dynamic, with pods and services frequently created, updated, and deleted.
 Managing access control in such dynamic environments can be challenging, as permissions need to be adjusted accordingly to ensure users and applications have the appropriate access to resources.